University of Alabama: Colleges and academic divisions

 The College of Arts and Sciences is the university's college for the liberal arts, fine arts, and sciences.
 It is the largest of the university's 12 colleges, with approximately 7,900 undergraduate students and 1,100 graduate students.
 Most core curriculum classes and majors and minors are part of the college.

 There are 11 other academic divisions at the University of Alabama (see the table above).
 Eight divisions (Arts and Sciences, Business, Communication and Information Sciences, Education, Engineering, Human Environmental Sciences, Nursing, and Social Work) grant undergraduate degrees.
 Degrees in those eight divisions at the master's, specialist, and doctoral level are awarded through the Graduate School.
 The law school offers JD and LL.M. degree programs.
 The College of Community Health Sciences provides advanced studies in medicine and related disciplines and operates a family medicine residency program.
 Medical students are also trained in association with the University of Alabama School of Medicine, from which they receive their degree.

 Founded in 1971 and merged into the College of Arts and Sciences in 1996, the New College's stated objectives were to "create an opportunity for a highly individualized education that enables students to draw from the resources of all University classes and faculty" and to "serve as an experimental unit with the expectation of exporting successful innovations to other sectors of the University".
 The college allows undergraduate students flexibility in choosing their curriculum while completing a Bachelor of Arts or Bachelor of Science degree in interdisciplinary studies.
 The New College Review, a non-fiction cultural journal, is written, edited, designed, and published by students.

 Endowment

-The University of Alabama System's financial endowment was valued at $1.520 billion in the National Association of College and University Business Officers' (NACUBO) 2019 listings.
-UA's portion of the system's endowment was valued at $885.7 million in September 2015.
+The University of Alabama System's financial endowment was valued at $2.588 billion in 2025 according to the 2025 NACUBO-Commonfund Study of Endowments (NCSE).
+As of March 2022, UA's portion of the system's endowment exceeded $1 billion.